Fremantle Stuff > buildings > Brush Factory. Click/tap on some images for larger size.

 Fremantle Library image # 3564, titled "H. Albrecht and Co", dated 1901, and with the following text.

 H Albrecht and Co was founded in 1896 and moved their brush factory to new premises in George Street in 1901.
 The two storey building with engine room and machine shed attached was at that time the only one in the state.
 WA woods were used in the manfacture.
 Later the business changed its name to WA Brushware and then to Swan Brushware.
 It moved to Spearwood in 1971.

-The building was later the premises of Lauder & Howard Antiques (who have now moved to Blinco St).
+The building was later the premises of Lauder & Howard Antiques (who moved to Blinco Street, and then to Tasmania).
 In 2015 the building was gutted by developer Manotel Pty Ltd, as reported by the Fremantle Herald 24 July 2015 in this article by Steve Grant.

 A LANDMARK heritage-listed building in East Fremantle's George Street precinct has been gutted by a developer — and it's all completely legal.

 Little remains of the 114-year-old brush factory on Duke Street — for many years home to Lauder & Howard antiques — but an incomplete facade.

 Local heritage advocates are shocked while local town councillors who'd signed off on the planning application say they had no idea of the extent of what was to be lost.